paulofranklins2/accounting-ledger-app/readme.md

 ## 💡 Interesting Snippet

 I find this piece of code interesting because, since I need so many inputs from the users, it avoids having to manually handle each case.
-With this method, I can simply call it wherever needed and it takes care of the validation and user prompt automatically.
+With this method, I can simply call it wherever needed, and it takes care of the validation and user prompt automatically.

 ```java
     public static String stringInput(String input) {